cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 <HighlightBox type="tip">

-This is meant as a mental exercise.
+This is meant as a design exercise.
 If you want to go from the design phase to the **implementation** phase, head to the [My Own Cosmos Chain](../5-my-own-chain/01-index.md) section.

 </HighlightBox>